 Editor’s Note: So much has happened since we first published this post and created the data observability category and Monte Carlo in 2019.
 We have updated this post to reflect this rapidly maturing space.
 You can read the original article linked at the bottom of this page.

 What is Data observability?
 The five pillars

-Data observability tools employ automated monitoring, root cause analysis, data lineage, and data health insights to proactively detect, resolve, and prevent data anomalies.
+The solutions in this category feature machine learning anomaly detection, accelerated root cause analysis capabilities, and end-to-end data lineage.
 This approach results in healthier data pipelines, increased team productivity, enhanced data management practices, and ultimately, higher customer satisfaction.